martinschaible/smartermail-installation-almalinux/README.md

 ## Smartermail Installation for AlmaLinux

-:Fire: This is an alternative installation guide for SmarterMail on Linux, specifically **AlmaLinux 10.x**.
+:fire: This is an alternative installation guide for SmarterMail on Linux, specifically **AlmaLinux 10.x**.

 In the wiki I show the installation, the provision of the proxy with **nginx** and the migration of the data from the Windows Server.